Search for Cheap Train Tickets

 Please note: per CDC guidelines, we encourage passengers to minimize non-essential travel during the coronavirus outbreak.
 To learn more about travel restrictions and the safety measures train companies are taking, check out our COVID-19 travel guide.

 Why take the train?

-Over 30 million passengers took a train in the U.S. in 2019, according to Amtrak.
+Over 30 million passengers took a train in the United States in 2019, according to Amtrak.
 Train travel is even more prevalent in Europe, with the European Union reporting 8 times as many passengers traveling by rail than air.
-Traveling by rail is a popular choice for both short commutes and longer journeys, and for good reason.
+Traveling by train is a popular choice for both short commutes and longer journeys, and for good reason.

 Trains are fast and comfortable, allowing travelers to skip the hassle of going through airports.
 Train seats are generally much more spacious than seats on airplanes.
 The journeys are relaxing and often very scenic: perfect for reading, napping, or just looking out the window.
 Most train stations are conveniently located in the middle of the city, which makes it easy to get around once you arrive at your destination.
 It’s also much better for the environment, as train CO2 emissions are only a quarter of airplane CO2 emissions.

 Perhaps most importantly, taking a train is usually much cheaper than flying; it’s simply a better deal.
 The combination of price, convenience, and speed makes train travel a sweet spot for discerning travelers.

 As you embark on your train journey, here are some recommended tips to keep in mind.
 We hope this advice will help you have a more enjoyable trip, especially for first time train passengers.